typst/typst/README.md

   - build and run a development version with
     `nix run github:typst/typst -- --version`.

+- Flox users can install Typst into their environment with `flox install typst`

 - Docker users can run a prebuilt image with
   `docker run -it ghcr.io/typst/typst:latest`.